 AFRICAN AMERICAN STUDIES

-The African American studies major offers an interdisciplinary approach to studying the experiences of people of African descent in the black Atlantic world, especially in the United States and the Caribbean.
-The major allows undergraduates to apply the methodologies and insights of many disciplines to understanding the cultural, historical, political, and social development of people of African descent.
-Our courses explore the social structures and cultural traditions that Africans in the diaspora have created.
-They also provide students with the necessary tools for understanding Western conceptualizations of race and the relationship between issues of race and identity.
-African American studies offers all Wesleyan students, and especially its majors, a solid grounding in theories of race and a deep understanding of the Americas.
-Students who complete the requirements for the major will receive a degree in African American studies, with concentration in a specific discipline or topical study.
+The African American studies major offers a substantial interdisciplinary, comparative, and cross-cultural approach to the study of the experiences of people of African descent in the black Atlantic world, especially in the United States and the Caribbean.
+The major, which features courses in the humanities, social sciences, and the arts, enables students to apply, critique, and reimagine the methodologies and insights of many disciplines to their understanding of the cultural, historical, political, and social development of people of African descent.
+The curriculum enables students to better understand the social structures and cultural traditions created by Africans in the diaspora and to better understand Western conceptualizations of race, the relationship between issues of race and identity, and the histories and influences of people of African descent.

-African American studies majors must complete 11 semester courses.
-At least seven of these courses must be cross-listed with African American studies (the three required core courses, the required junior colloquium, and the three elective courses).
+The African American studies major consists of eleven semester courses.
+At least seven of these courses must be cross-listed with African American studies: the three required core courses, the required junior colloquium, and the three elective courses.
 All courses must be letter-graded and must be completed at Wesleyan.
-One research tutorial can be counted toward the 11 required courses, as can two courses taken away from Wesleyan (toward the concentration).
+One research tutorial can be counted toward the eleven required courses, as can two courses taken away from Wesleyan and used to fulfill the student’s chosen area of concentration.
 The major program must include the following:

 Required core courses (3 courses).
 Students are required to take and successfully complete all three of the core courses.
 Students may not substitute or transfer any other course to meet these requirements.

-AFAM elective courses (3 courses).
+Elective courses in African American studies (3 courses).
 Majors must complete one elective course in each of the following three areas:

 - Literature and literary theory